 - Parmesan rind

 - 2 thick slices of lemon, seeds removed

 - 1-2 sprigs of rosemary

 - 28 oz can of whole tomatoes

 - Heat a quarter cup olive oil on medium low heat.
 Add in the onions, celery, carrots and garlic.
 Add a pinch of salt and a generous amount of freshly cracked black pepper and cook for 7-10 minutes.

-- Once completed, add the can of tomatoes and their juices, the lemon slices, parmesan rind, rosemary sprigs, thyme sprigs, 6 cups of broth, and the pre-cooked beans.
+- Once completed, add the can of tomatoes and their juices, the lemon slices, parmesan rind, rosemary sprigs, thyme sprigs, vegetable broth, and the pre-cooked beans.
 Stir and bring to boil.
 Once boiling turn it down to a simmer for 15-20 minutes, until the tomatoes start to break down.

 - After the tomatoes have started to break down, fish out the parmesan rind, the lemon slices and any stems from the rosemary and thyme that you can find.
 Start adding in the kale.
 If using curly kale this can take a few batches.

 - With the kale integrated into the soup, add the cup of quinoa and bring it to a boil on medium high heat.
 Once bubbling, turn it down and let it simmer for 12-15 minutes without the lid.
 It is finished once the quinoa has been cooked.
 Aim for slightly “al dente” quinoa as it will continue to cook even after removed from the heat.
 Remove from the heat.
 Taste for salt and pepper, adjust accordingly.
 Serve topped with a sprinkle of parmesan.